Suntech CEO steps down, CFO to take top job

 GSF is 80 percent owned by Suntech, 10 percent owned by Shi, and 10 percent owned by GSF Capital.

-On Tuesday, Suntech said it had won a court order freezing the global assets of GSF Capital. ($1 = 0.8116 euros)
+On Tuesday, Suntech said it had won a court order freezing the global assets of GSF Capital. ($1 = 0.8116 Euro)

 Reporting by Matt Daily in New York; Editing by Gerald E. McCormick, Maureen Bavdek and Matthew Lewis

-Note: (This story corrects in paragraph 2 to show Shi’s chairman title has been changed, not stepping down)